-This is not a sponsored post, by the way.
-I love finding new gluten-free ingredients to work with, and I really do love this one!
-Gluten-free flours are finicky.
+I love finding new gluten-free ingredients to work with, and I really do green banana flour.
+Here’s why: gluten-free flours are notoriously finicky.
 Too much brown rice flour and the cookies turn out sandy.
 Too much tapioca starch and they are gummy.
 It takes time to get it right.
-Time and lots of money spent on ingredients.
-And sometimes that’s really fun.
+Time and lots of money are spent on ingredients.
+Sometimes that’s really fun.
 I like developing recipes – it’s part of my job.
 I like tasting those recipes.
 I especially like it when I feel like I’ve found something that helps me be more successful.
 And that’s why I’m vibing with green banana flour.
 It makes the best gluten-free chocolate chip cookies recipe ever.
 No exaggeration!

 - 1 cup vegan buttery sticks (or butter)